THE CASPIAN CONNECTION

 ‘Doesn’t your employer get tired of you getting captured all the time?’

-‘Not “all the time”, very rarely, but congratulations on your upcoming promotion, I’m sure that will allow us to spend much more time together in the future.’
+‘Not “all the time”, very rarely, but congratulations on your upcoming promotion, I’m sure that will allow us to spend much more time together.’

 ‘Unless you volunteer to dig up what you’ve dug down, I don’t think we’ll see much of each other at all.
-On the contrary K2.2, I think you and your group will spend the rest of your lives behind bars, Chinese bars, unless they keep to traditions and have you executed.’
+On the contrary, mister K2.2, I think that you and your group will spend the rest of your lives behind bars, Chinese bars, unless they have you executed.’

 ‘Not a very likely scenario, I’m sure my fan club in the West, including Monsieur Fouché – please congratulate him on my behalf to his portfolio - will see to it that we are released quite swiftly.
-Within a week… Shall we say a thousand euro?’
+Within a week… Would you make a bet of say a thousand euro?’

 ‘Look out!’ one of the observers suddenly exclaimed, pointing at a man breaking away from the small group and running towards the vehicles, ‘He’s escaping!’